Rin Tin Tin: Origins

 An athletic silent film actor named Eugene Pallette was one of Duncan's friends.
 The two men enjoyed the outdoors; they took the dogs to the Sierras, where Pallette liked to hunt, while Duncan taught Rin Tin Tin various tricks.
-Duncan thought that his dog might win a few awards at dog shows and thus be a valuable source of puppies bred with Nanette for sale.
+Duncan thought that his dog might win a few awards at dog shows, so would be a valuable source of puppies bred with Nanette for sale.
 In 1922, Duncan was a founding member of the Shepherd Dog Club of California, based in Los Angeles.
-At the club's first show, Rin Tin Tin showed his agility but also demonstrated an aggressive temper, growling, barking, and snapping.
+At the club's first show, Rin Tin Tin showed his agility, but also demonstrated an aggressive temper, growling, barking, and snapping.
 It was a very poor performance, but the worst moment came afterward when Duncan was walking home.
 A heavy bundle of newspapers was thrown from a delivery truck and landed on the dog, breaking his left front leg.
-Duncan had the injured limb set in plaster and he nursed the dog back to health for nine months.
+Duncan had the injured limb set in plaster, and he nursed the dog back to health for nine months.

 Ten months after the fracture, the leg was healed and Rin Tin Tin was entered in a show for German Shepherd dogs in Los Angeles.
 Rin Tin Tin had learned to leap great heights.
 At the dog show while making a winning leap, he was filmed by Duncan's acquaintance Charley Jones, who had just developed a slow-motion camera.
 Seeing his dog being filmed, Duncan became convinced Rin Tin Tin could become the next Strongheart, a successful German Shepherd film dog that lived in his own full-sized stucco bungalow with its own street address in the Hollywood Hills, separate from the mansion of his owners, who lived a street away next to Roy Rogers.
 Duncan later wrote, "I was so excited over the film idea that I found myself thinking of it night and day."